-The criteria for weight-loss surgery need to be changedFebruary 19th, 2013 in Overweight and Obesity
+The criteria for weight-loss surgery need to be changedFebruary 19, 2013 in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—Weight-loss surgery is currently only offered to patients who exceed a certain BMI.
 However, surgical intervention could improve the health of many more people.
 This is shown by the Swedish Obese Subjects study carried out at the Sahlgrenska Academy, University of Gothenburg, Sweden, involving 104 patients who were operated on despite their BMI being "too low".
 As a result, the risk of developing diabetes was reduced by 67 percent.